HOME PAGE SEARCH

 Because of all this mess, using scientific names may seem to be as confusing as using common names.
 It is not; there is always a trail to follow with scientific names.
 If the scientific name you see in a book is unfamiliar, you can always find the synonyms for it.
 This is impossible to do with common names.

-Let's look in more detail at how several scientific names get attached to one plant.
+Let's look in more detail at how several scientific names might get attached to one plant.

 One way is very common even today: an expert on a genus concludes after years of thorough research that several members of this genus really belong in a different, perhaps even new, genus.
 Research does take time to get disseminated, reviewed, and accepted.
 While this acceptance is coming, some botanists may continue using the old genus name.
 Three examples from this web site: the genera Gilia, Arabis, and Senecio.